gregor-nelson/SerialRouter/README.md

 </div>
 ## Overview

 SerialRouter was developed for offshore applications requiring uninterrupted serial communication routing.
-The system features a production-ready core engine with automatic failover, comprehensive monitoring, and a modern Qt6 GUI interface for configuration and real-time system oversight.
+The system features a core engine with automatic failover, comprehensive monitoring, and a modern Qt6 GUI interface for configuration and real-time system oversight.

 ## Architecture